Frequently Asked Questions

 Q: What is the difference between "Full STI" and STIPA?

 A: A Full STI measurement samples all 14 modulation frequencies from which the STI is calculated in every single octave band.
 STIPA is based on only 2 modulation frequencies per octave band, but these modulation frequencies are different between bands, so that the entire modulation spectrum is covered across all octave bands.
-Full STI measurements have become extremely rare, since STIPA is equally accurate for nearly all applications (and much quicker to measure).
+Full STI measurements, while featured on the SM50 and SM90, are not currently offered by other manufacturers, even though in some scenarios STIPA falls short.

 Q: Are STIPA signals compatible between vendors?

 A: Yes, as long as the test signal and the analyser both comply with the 4th edition of IEC-60268-16.
 This excludes some older STI measuring equipment (check for the edition/revision number of the IEC standard).
 The Bedrock SM50 complies with all the latest standards.